adam-on-the-internet/dsm-pth/src/assets/dsm_procedural_rules/partial_rules-2013_09_23.md

 These items shall be designated as "Extra" items and will be considered at the appropriate place on the regular Agenda (prior to or after a related item) or at the end of the regular Agenda.
 The City Clerk shall record on the item the name of the sponsoring Council member.

 ### Rule 13.
 Sponsor Required

 The City Clerk shall not place upon the Agenda any matter for reconsideration unless sponsored by a Council member who voted on the originally prevailing side or who was absent at the time of the original action.

 ### Rule 14.
 Staff Withdrawal of Items

 Only the City officer
 requesting the placement of an item on the Agenda may withdraw the item prior to the Council meeting, but in withdrawing the item shall state the reason therefore which reason shall be transmitted to the Council.
 An item withdrawn by the City Manager, City Clerk or Corporation Counsel may nonetheless, in the discretion of the Council, be acted upon in its regular order.

 ### Rule 15.
 Council Action to Defer, Continue or Not Act

-A
-member of the City Council shall not withdraw any item prior to the start of Council meetings, provided however, a Council member wishing Council to defer action or continue an item has a right to have a motion to continue, defer or not act on any item considered before any other action which Council may consider.
+A member of the City Council shall not withdraw any item prior to the start of Council meetings, provided however, a Council member wishing Council to defer action or continue an item has a right to have a motion to continue, defer or not act on any item considered before any other action which Council may consider.

 ### Rule 16.
 Citizen Agenda Requests

 Any citizen may request
-the right to have an item placed on the Agenda (including a request to speak) by filing such request in writing with the City Clerk prior to 5:00 P.M. on the Wednesday preceding the Council meeting.
+the right to have an item placed on the Agenda (including a request to speak) by filing such request in writing with the City Clerk prior to 5:00 P.M. on the
+Wednesday preceding the Council meeting.

 ## Part IV.
 Conduct of Meetings

 ### Rule 17.
 Roll Call

 Before proceeding with the business of the Council, the City Clerk shall call the roll call of members present, and enter those named in the minutes.
 The Clerk shall determine the presence of a quorum as required by law and these rules.

 ### Rule 18.
 Call to Order

 The Mayor or Mayor Pro Tem shall call the meeting to order at the appointed hour.
 In the absence of the Mayor or Mayor Pro Tem the City Clerk shall call the meeting to order and a temporary presiding officer shall then be selected under Rule 19.
 The selected temporary presiding officer shall serve as successor Mayor Pro Tem for the meeting for purposes of Des Moines City Code Section 2-26 authorized to sign all measures passed and contracts approved at the meeting.

-Rule 19.
-Presiding Officer.
-The Mayor, or in the Mayor's absence or incapacity, the Mayor Pro Tem, shall be the presiding officer at all Council meetings.
-If both the Mayor and Mayor Pro Tem are absent the most senior Council member present shall preside.
+### Rule 19.
+Presiding Officer

+The Mayor, or in the Mayor's
+absence or incapacity, the Mayor Pro Tem, shall be the presiding officer at all Council meetings.
+If both the Mayor and Mayor Pro
+Tem are absent the most senior Council member present shall preside.
 In the event two or more members equally possess the greatest seniority then the eldest person among them shall preside.

 ### Rule 20.
 Control of Discussion

-The presiding officer
+The presiding officer shall
-shall control discussion of the Council on each Agenda item to assure full participation in accordance with these rules.
+control discussion of the Council on each Agenda item to assure full participation in accordance with these rules.

 ### Rule 21.
 Order of Consideration of Agenda

 Except as
 otherwise provided in these rules, each Agenda item shall be considered in the numerical order assigned by the City Clerk.
 Each Agenda item shall be separately announced by the presiding officer, or City Clerk, for purposes of discussion and consideration.
 To announce an item it shall be sufficient to identify the item by the number assigned by the City Clerk, unless greater specificity is requested by some person in attendance.
-This rule shall not apply to consideration of items under Rule 37 or Rule 38.
+This rule shall not
+apply to consideration of items under Rule 37 or Rule 38.

 ### Rule 22.
 Discussion

 A Council member shall speak only after being recognized by the presiding officer.
 A Council member recognized for a specific purpose shall limit remarks to that purpose.
 A Council member, after being recognized shall not be interrupted except by the presiding officer to enforce these rules.

 ### Rule 23.
 Presiding Officer's Right to Enter into Discussion